AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

   <img src="media/set-associated-domain-urls.png"/>
 </p>

-Replace "example.com" with your domain that is hosting the `apple-app-site-association`.
+The above entries say `applinks:example.com` and `applinks:www.example.com`.
+Replace “example.com” with your domain that is hosting the `apple-app-site-association`.

 The final step in this application is understanding when the app has been opened from a universal link, and getting the full URL used to open the app.